Identify Problems to solve, Decisions to make, and Questions to answer.

 Nothing is broken when this happens.
 It’s human.

-This peer circle is a structured, founder-level environment designed to strengthen your ability to make and keep consequential decisions—without drifting under pressure.
+This peer circle of fellow founding business owners strengthens your ability to make and keep consequential decisions—without drifting under pressure.

 It is not therapy.